-3) Provide facilities in an economical, effective and efficient manner a) FrancoSud is committed to bringing forward its capital priorities in an economical, effective, and efficient manner.
+3) Provide facilities in an economical, effective and efficient manner.

-- - b) Even in the current economic climate, Alberta cannot delay meeting its constitutional obligation.
-Indeed, the Supreme Court of Canada has confirmed that section 23 of the Charter imposes positive obligations on the province of Alberta to ensure that the school facilities available to the minority are equivalent to those available to the majority.8 Alberta is obliged to build new required French-language schools without delay, namely because the minority language education rights are particularly vulnerable to government delay and inaction, as for every school year that governments do not meet their obligations under section 23, there is an increased likelihood of assimilation which carries the risk that numbers might cease to 'warrant'.9 - c) In seeking to do inform decisions in relation of preparing for the capital planning, FrancoSud utilizes the following drivers to evaluate capital planning needs (please note that they are not in any particular order): - Demand for Francophone Programming - Travel times - Accessibility - □ Functionality: - o school infrastructure for Francophone programming - o school infrastructure for extra-curricular programming - o school infrastructure for community and cultural needs - Facility condition - Aesthetic qualities - Ownership of school sites and facilities and securing school sites - Utilization rate - 4) Ensure equality of the educational experience, in substantively equivalent school buildings to their anglophone counterparts (including French-immersions programs), within each community - a) The needs of each community at the local level must be identified. - 5) Ensure that the educational philosophy of the jurisdiction is congruent with grade configurations of all schools - a) The grade configurations of the schools should reflect the most effective means for FrancoSud to fulfill its mandate. - 6) Ensure that FrancoSud exercises its rights and becomes owner of all its facilities, an important prerequisite to accountable management - a) Where the numbers warrant, the rights guaranteed under section 23 of the Charter include management and control of French-language education by the French-language communities. - b) It is particularly important that the facilities over which FrancoSud exercises management and control allow for the provision of an equivalent educational experience.
-Otherwise, the management and control rights that flow from section 23 cannot effectively be exercised.
+- a) FrancoSud is committed to bringing forward its capital priorities in an economical, effective, and efficient manner. - b) Even in the current economic climate, Alberta cannot delay meeting its constitutional obligation.
+Indeed, the Supreme Court of Canada has confirmed that section 23 of the Charter imposes positive obligations on the province of Alberta to ensure that the school facilities available to the minority are equivalent to those available to the majority.7 Alberta is obliged to build new required French-language schools without delay, namely because the minority language education rights are particularly vulnerable to government delay and inaction as for everyschool year that governments do not meet their obligations under section 23, there is an increased likelihood of assimilation which carries the risk that numbers might cease to 'warrant'.8 a) The needs of each community, at the local level, must be identified.

-9 Doucet-BoudreauvNovaScotia(MinisterofEducation), 2003SCC62atpara29.
+4) Ensure equality of program offerings, in equitable school buildings, withineach community.

+5) Ensure that the educational philosophy of the jurisdiction is congruent withgrade configurations of all schools.

+a) The grade configurations of the schools should reflect the most effective means for FrancoSud to fulfill its mandate.

+8 Doucet-Boudreau v Nova Scotia (Minister of Education), 2003 SCC 62 at para 29.

-8 Mahé v Alberta, [1990] 1 SCR 342 at 384.
+7 Doucet-Boudreau v Nova Scotia (Minister of Education), 2003 SCC 62 at para 28; Mahé v Alberta, [1990] 1 SCR 342 at 389.